8 Analytically reproducible documents

 Tip

-For more details about other Markdown “syntax”, check out Appendix G as well as the R Markdown cheatsheet (Tools -> Cheatsheets, which works for many Quarto features too) and Quarto’s Markdown Basics page.
+For more details about other Markdown “syntax”, check out Appendix F as well as the R Markdown cheatsheet (Tools -> Cheatsheets, which works for many Quarto features too) and Quarto’s Markdown Basics page.
 Continue to the exercise below.

 8.8 Exercise: Practice using Markdown for writing text